-To achieve high levels of fault tolerance and performance, it is necessary to guarantee the availability of your content and applications even in the event of incidents with your original servers.
-Azion Load Balancer allows balancing traffic to your origins, data centers or cloud providers, avoids network congestion and overloading your servers.
+To achieve high levels of fault tolerance and performance, you need to ensure the availability of your content and applications even in case of incidents with your origin servers.
+Azion Load Balancer allows you to balance traffic to your origin data centers or cloud providers, avoid network congestion and overload your servers.
 In addition, it detects failures and provides multiple algorithms that allow you to distribute the load to the available infrastructures, ensuring the best experience for your users and results for your company.

 1. Load Balancer Features

 With Azion Load Balancer you add multiple origins to your content, select the load balancing method that best suits your needs and customize timeouts and error handling.

 The balancing method that defines how the load will be distributed among your origins can be selected as follows:

 It takes into account the volume of requests and not the time that each origin takes to respond;

 Each origin will receive a load in proportion to its weight in the round robin;

 Slower origins may accumulate more connections in parallel.